-In this article we turn our attention to a few patterns of thinking that affect us every day.
+In this article we turn our attention to a few patterns of thinking that affect us every single day.
 They are called cognitive distortions and have an important role and impact in our lives.

 But before I start talking about them, I’d like to share something that a client said during therapy.